 1. Apply for a document to continue working in the Netherlands as a British frontier worker from 1 January 2021

 Were you working as a frontier worker in the Netherlands before 1 January 2021?
 And are you covered by the provisions of the Withdrawal Agreement (WA)?
 Then you have the right to continue working as a frontier worker in the Netherlands from 1 January 2021.
 You need a frontier worker's document to show that right.
 Then you can easily travel to and from the Netherlands.
 Apply for the document online below.
-The application is currently free of charge.
 The frontier worker's document is valid for 5 years.
 N.B. frontier workers who are working temporarily as a posted worker (on secondment) do not come under the rules of the WA.

 Use the apply button below to start the online application.

 Important tips regarding your application

 - Do you not have a V-number as requested in the application form?
 You still can submit the application.
 The IND will create a V-number afterwards.
 This number will be in the letter (acknowledgment of receipt) you receive after submitting your application.

 - Completing the online application form and looking for United Kingdom in the country drop-down list?
 Please select Great Britain.

 - The country of birth drop-down list in the online application form is based on country names at the time of your birth.
 This has been agreed internationally.

 postal address in the Netherlands for home delivery of your document.
 This can be the address where your are temporarily living or your working address.
 An address of family members or friends is also possible.